c4s4/gointerfaces/gointerfaces.en.md

 % lang:     en
 % toc:      no

-While attending gotGo, where the buzzword was clearly *the interface*, I was wondering where I could find a list of all interfaces defined in the GO language.
+While attending dotGo, where the buzzword was clearly *the interface*, I was wondering where I could find a list of all interfaces defined in the GO language.
 I found nowhere.

 Thus I decided to write a little GO program to build this list.
 You pass the GO version on the command line and this tool: